ELIJAH: The Drama Begins

 The city.
 Samaria.
 Geographically, it is only 30 miles and one river crossing away.
 But it may as well be 3,000 miles and an ocean away.
 The city is where the educated, religious, and political elite play their polished games.
 And, as a man from the rugged terrain of Gilead, it isn’t really his vibe.
 He doesn’t do polished very well.
 Even his wardrobe places him apart from the posh urbanites.
 His rough camel hair tunic and old leather belt contrast sharply with the latest designer threads brought straight to the Samarian top shops from the boats that dock in Tyre’s port.
 As a Gileadite, he doesn’t do dandyism.
 Elijah isn’t your model metrosexual.

 The Prophet sets out.
-He has been given a message from the Heavenly King to announce to the man who now sits on Israel’s throne.
+He's been given a message from the Heavenly King to announce to the man who now sits on Israel’s throne.
 How will he say it?
 He’s never been talkative or given to clever wordsmithery.
 Just how does one throw down the gauntlet and tell the royals that their darling Baal is fake deity?
 Might as well stick with the direct approach.

 Your impotent rain god has about as much chance of rescuing you from Yahweh’s coming drought as I do of winning the Miss Israeli Beauty contest.
 Crops will turn to dust, the economy will falter, and people will die.
 So, um, no more rain.